 You would be able to file an application with the Landlord and Tenant Board to evict the tenant as long as it’s filed within 30 days from the termination date on the Form N11.
 If it is past the 30 days then the agreement is now null and void and the tenant can continue the tenancy.

-I need to do some renovations to my unit, but it is currently being rented.
-How can I terminate the tenancy in order to do these renovations?
+I need to do some renovations to my unit, but it is currently rented.
+How can I terminate the tenancy in order to do these renovations and increase the rent?

 Although a landlord may give an N13 notice to terminate a tenancy at the end of the lease term in order to do extensive renovations, this process would not work in this case.
 This is because tenants have the “right of first refusal” – in other words, they are allowed to move back into the renovated unit at their previous rent once renovations are complete.